 Starting with the rating scale is important because this is what we’re asking for from our students.
 I’ve found that in order to rate a student’s understanding level as proficient, advanced, or mastery, then the questions on a quiz have to allow for proficient, advanced, or mastery understanding to surface.
 For example, I’ve discovered that my questions tend to be too easy, and this makes it difficult to truly know if a student is at an advanced or mastery level.

-In order to improve this, I’ve started to put 3 questions for each concept on a quiz.
+In order to improve this, I’ve started to use the following question distribution for each concept..

 - 1 Mastery level question

-Here’s the proficient level question for Writing Equations of Parallel & Perpendicular Lines.
+Here’s an example proficient level question for Writing Equations of Parallel & Perpendicular Lines.

 It’s just a basic question that we practice in class.
 In addition, it matches what our state standards want the kids to be able to do.